BDav24/crypto-indexes/README.md

 1. Get crypto prices from https://api.coinmarketcap.com/v2/ticker/ ordered by rank.
 2. Filter prices from `from` to `to` parameters.
-3. Create the index, which os the sum of `ALTBTC / "its price in BTC"`.
+3. Create the index, which is the sum of all `ALTBTC / "ALT price in BTC"`.
-4. Use the index in https://www.tradingview.com for example.
+4. Use the index in https://www.tradingview.com/chart for example.